Homeschool Hints

 TRANSCRIPT

-Shanxi: Hello, this is Shanxi Omoniyi, host of MPE's Homeschool hints podcast to encourage you wherever you may be on your homeschool journey.
+Shanxi: Hello, this is Shanxi Omoniyi, host of MPE's Homeschool Hints podcast to encourage you wherever you may be on your homeschool journey.

 Today, we're so excited to feature Christy Faith as our special guest.
 Christy, could you mind introducing yourself to people who haven't met you yet and telling us a little bit about your home school journey?